 For more articles on controlling mastitis, reducing SCC, and improving milk quality, check out the SQMI Quarterly Newsletters.

 Additionally, we host annual meetings held in a different location each year, working with the local land-grant university affiliate and extension groups to increase the accessibility of our work.
-No public meeting was held the first year, but the 2014 (Virginia Tech) and 2015 (University of Kentucky), 2016 (University of Georgia) short-course and workshop materials are available to the public.
+No public meeting was held the first year, but the 2014 (Virginia), 2015 (Kentucky), 2016 (Georgia), and 2017 (Tennesee) short-course and workshop materials are available to the public.